 Authorized but Unissued Capital Stock.
-Upon completion of this offering, the authorized common stock of Southern States will consist of 30,000,000 shares, of which shares will be issued and outstanding, and 2,000,000 shares of preferred stock, of which no shares will be issued and outstanding.
+Upon completion of this offering, the authorized common stock of Southern States will consist of 30,000,000 shares, of which 8,712,857 shares will be issued and outstanding (assuming no exercise of the underwriters' option to purchase additional shares), and 2,000,000 shares of preferred stock, of which no shares will be issued and outstanding.
 Our board of directors may authorize the issuance of one or more series of preferred stock without stockholder approval.
 These shares could be used by our board of directors to make it more difficult or to discourage an attempt to obtain control of us through a merger, tender offer, proxy contest or otherwise.
 In addition, the authorized but unissued shares of common stock may be issued for any proper purpose approved by the board of directors, except where such issuances are limited by the ABCL and rules of the NASDAQ.
 Although Southern States' board of directors may issue additional shares of common stock or non-voting common stock, the Company intends to issue only voting common stock in the future.

 Stockholder Proposals.
 Our bylaws include specific procedures for stockholder proposals, including proposed nominations for directors, to be brought at stockholder meetings including that the stockholder must be a stockholder of record at the time of giving of notice of such meeting by the board of directors and a stockholder of record for the record date of the annual meeting, and comply with the procedures set forth in our bylaws as to such nomination or other business.
 Notice of a stockholder proposal notice must generally be delivered to the secretary of the Company no less than 60 days nor more than 90 days prior to the stockholder meeting.
-The notice of the stockholder proposal must include certain information listed in our bylaws, including, but not limited to, the name and address of each stockholder making the proposal, the name and address of any nominee for director, the class and number of shares of our capital stock, any proxy used in connection with the proposal, a description of the business desired to be brought before the meeting, and a description of all agreements, arrangements and understandings between the stockholder proposing the business to be brought before the meeting and any other affiliates and associates with whom the requesting stockholder is acting in concert in connection with the proposal.
+The notice of the stockholder proposal must include certain information listed in our bylaws, including, but not limited to, the name and address of each stockholder making the proposal, the name and address of any nominee for director, the class and number of shares of our capital stock, any proxy used in connection with the proposal, a description of the business to be brought before the meeting and any other affiliates and associates with whom the requesting stockholder is acting in concert in connection with the proposal.